Aliases for NCK1 Gene

 NCK1 (NCK Adaptor Protein 1) is a Protein Coding gene.
-Diseases associated with NCK1 include wiskott-aldrich syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and protein kinase inhibitor activity.
-An important paralog of this gene is GRAPL.
+Diseases associated with NCK1 include Wiskott-Aldrich Syndrome and Vaccinia.
+Among its related pathways are RET signaling and B cell receptor signaling pathway (KEGG).
+GO annotations related to this gene include receptor binding and protein binding, bridging.
+An important paralog of this gene is NCK2.

 UniProtKB/Swiss-Prot for NCK1 Gene

 Adapter protein which associates with tyrosine-phosphorylated growth factor receptors, such as KDR and PDGFRB, or their cellular substrates.
 Maintains low levels of EIF2S1 phosphorylation by promoting its dephosphorylation by PP1.
 Plays a role in the DNA damage response, not in the detection of the damage by ATM/ATR, but for efficient activation of downstream effectors, such as that of CHEK2.
 Plays a role in ELK1-dependent transcriptional activation in response to activated Ras signaling.
 Modulates the activation of EIF2AK2/PKR by dsRNA.
 May play a role in cell adhesion and migration through interaction with ephrin receptors.